callmecavs/jump.js/README.md

 ### Instantiate

-Simply import Jump, then instantialize it.
+Simply import Jump, then instantiate it.
 No options are passed to the constructor.

 ```es6
 // import Jump